top of page

 Short, easy exercises and therapist touch points I can pull up fast when I need them the most, like a mindfulness tip, a skill refresher, or even a phone coaching session.

-Sasha is introspective and emotionally intense.
-She’s deeply committed to self-improvement, but struggles with how overwhelming it can be.
-She’s creative, empathetic, and quick to laugh, yet often plagued by self-criticism and fear of abandonment.
-In so many ways, she represents the majority of DBT or BPD patients: Her emotional intensity, fear of abandonment, and difficulty regulating moods are core features of BPD, and in clinical settings, about 75 % of diagnosed BPD patients are women, often in their 20s to early 30s, according to the National Library of Medicine.
+Sasha is introspective and emotionally intense—driven to grow, but often overwhelmed.
+Creative and empathetic, she’s quick to laugh yet struggles with self-criticism and fear of abandonment, reflecting many DBT and BPD patients.
+Her emotional intensity, fear of abandonment, and difficulty regulating moods are core features of BPD, and in clinical settings, about 75 % of diagnosed BPD patients are women, often in their 20s to early 30s, according to the National Library of Medicine.

 Age: 38